stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

 be exceeded because of excessive deposits.

-In both cases a party who is not a participant can deposit an amount into the multisig accounts to cause the closing transaction's payment to fail.
+In both cases a party who is not a participant can deposit an amount into the escrow accounts to cause the closing transaction's payment to fail.
 Also a trustline's buying liabilities could also result in some of the available limit being consumed causing the closing transaction's payment to fail.

 ### Clawback

-Any trustline on the multisig accounts that has clawback enabled could compromise the payment channels ability to close successfully.
+Any trustline on the escrow accounts that has clawback enabled could compromise the payment channels ability to close successfully.

-If the issuer of a clawback enabled trustline submits a clawback operation for amounts in either multisig account, the close transaction may fail to process if its payment operation is dependent on amounts clawed back.
+If the issuer of a clawback enabled trustline submits a clawback operation for amounts in either escrow account, the close transaction may fail to process if its payment operation is dependent on amounts clawed back.

-### Account and Trustline State
+### Escrow Account and Trustline State

-Participants can inspect the state of accounts and trustlines before execution of the open to check the state of the accounts and trustlines are acceptable, but there is no guarantee that state will remain constant until after the open transaction is executed.
+Participants can inspect the state of escrow accounts and trustlines before execution of the open to check the state of the accounts and trustlines are acceptable, but there is no guarantee that state will remain constant until after the open transaction is executed.

-It is critical to check the state of the other participants account and their trustlines after opening the channel because there is no way for participants to guarantee that the other participant has not altered its state.
+It is critical to check the state of the other participants escrow account and their trustlines after opening the channel because there is no way for participants to guarantee that the other participant has not altered its state.
 For example, the other participant could add an additional signer to their account.
 Or, for example, the other participant could intentionally or accidentally cause flags on their trustline to be changed, such as the clawback enabled flag.

-### Account and Trustline Balance
+### Escrow Account and Trustline Balance

-Participants should inspect the state of the multisig accounts and their trustlines after opening the channel to determine the starting balance of each participants contribution.
+Participants should inspect the state of the escrow accounts and their trustlines after opening the channel to determine the starting balance of each participants contribution.